Gadoof/Gadoof/mde_bypass_cron.md

 From my perspective, the EDR should block this code because it is indeed malicious.
 Defender sees it run when it's ran from the terminal, and the account/permissions that execute the code don't matter.
 It looks as though ultimately this is a design decision by the OS developer that causes issues for the MDE.
 The EDR must not be hooking properly to the process when the malicious code is being called by /usr/init.

 This could be considered an _execution context_ issue, a _visibility contraint_ issue, or /usr/init could be considered a _privileged process_.
+It's possible that this is an issue with MDE in terms of design, or that the the OS devs have created a scenario where the EDR isn't capable of monitoring any calls from /usr/init.

+If anyone has any more detail on this, feel free to ping me on Discord @Gadoof.